fakeshadow/pixel-psn/README.md

 #### find store items:
 >GET    /store/search/item_name
 >
 >* will return all related games info and cache them into the database.
+Use a more accurate name will speed up the search speed.
 >change your store region and language in .env for now.
 Will add other stores later when all store features are ready

+#### get games detail from cache
+>GET    /store/getgames
+>
+>* only return already cached games.
+Background store will auto check cached games and auto update deals info if there is any.

 ### issue: